Backups and Options

 Options (Top)

-95% of our customers use tapes for backups and easily half of them have experienced a problem that required restoring one or more files from the tape.
+95% of our customers use eitgher a USB connected disk or network attached storage for backups and easily half of them have experienced a problem that required restoring one or more files from the drive.
 It was a wise investment.